johnemekaeze/LowResource-Text2SQL-Chichewa/README.md

 - Evaluating adaptation strategies for LRLs using Chichewa (spoken by 12M+ people)

 ### Note
 - `data` folder contains a small-scale Chichewa benchmark.
+It is important to note that the Spider 1.0 dataset alongside the provided data as shown in the notebooks.
 - `docs` folder contains the complete thesis and tables of results
 - `notebooks` folder contains codes of all the experiments carried out